 Those who see green-colored scarlet tanagers from November to March must wonder why we call them scarlet.
 I’m sure they have a different name for them.

 p.s.
-See the comments below for the answer!
+See the comments below for other scarlet tanager names.

 (photo by Chuck Tague)